Keep it Light: Choosing Lightweight Roofing

 More Affordable

-Light weight roofs cost less in every way.
+Lightweight roofs cost less in every way.
 The product itself is more affordable than other roofing options, it is cheaper to ship across the country, and it is much cheaper to install.
-So, you can save thousands on a light weight roof installation.
+Also, lighter roofing materials such as sheet metal, vinyl, and synthetic cedar, for instance, tend to require a lot less maintenance.

 Tips for Choosing a Light Weight Roof